 Engaging with Mentee

 The first step is to set the tone, expectations for future sessions.
-We suggest you start with a review of the Mentoring Rights and Responsibilities and follow up with a goals’ setting exercise (when it feels like the right time to set goals).
-These two elements form the platform upon which you can establish and evaluate your direction and progress.
+We suggest you start with a review of the Mentoring Rights and Responsibilities.
+Next recommendation is to discuss and agree on expectations for your time together.
+Finally, if it fits with what you want to do, follow up with a goals’ setting exercise.
+These elements form the platform upon which you can establish and evaluate your direction and progress.

 Once you have spent some time laying the groundwork and ensuring you both have a common understanding of your direction, you are ready to tackle your goals.
 We recommend a mid-point check-in to track progress and check on if your direction needs to be adjusted.